CSCfi/csc-user-guide/docs/apps/biopython.md

 ```

 New python libraries can be installed with `pip install` command.
-For example, Python library called OBITools3 could be installed with command:
+For example, Python library called OBITools3 could be installed with the command:

 ```text
 pip install --user OBITools3